ericrasmussen/chromaticleaves/posts/compiled-heist.markdown

 Here's where things get interesting: there is virtually no API for working directly with RuntimeSplices, so we can't easily inspect the underlying runtime value and bind the result to a node name.
-Instead, we're going to create Splices containing a function that can do this for us (C is the Heist.Compiled module in the following examples):
+Instead, we're going to create Splices containing a function that can do this for us.
+Note that in the examples below, Heist.Compiled is imported as "C".

 ```haskell
 splicesFromTutorial :: Monad n => Splices (RuntimeSplice n Tutorial -> C.Splice n)